Should You Ever Edit While You’re Writing?

-A lot of writers will insist that you should never, ever edit when you’re writing.
+A lot of writers will say that you should never, ever edit when you’re writing.

-You can even use software that disables the backspace key, or that starts eating your words if you don’t type fast enough (Write or Die).
+You can even get software that disables the backspace key or that starts eating your words if you don’t type fast enough (Write or Die).

-Personally, I think a rather more balanced approach is fine!
+Personally, I think that’s a little bit extreme.
+A rather more balanced approach is fine!

 Here are my rules of thumb for keeping writing and editing as distinct as reasonably possible:

 #1: Try to Write the Whole Draft Before You Go Back and Fix Things

 If you’re writing a novel, it’s almost inevitable that you’ll end up writing something you later change your mind about.
 You might include a scene, for instance, that you later decide to cut or radically change.

 Try not to go back and make those changes while you’re still drafting.
 It’s easy to get bogged down taking out scenes (or entire characters!) – at the expense of forward momentum.

 I don’t think I’ve ever written a novel draft that didn’t involve massive changes between Draft 1 and Draft 2, especially in the early chapters.